-Problem: The Boeing Company’s Propulsion South Carolina (PSC) is responsible for design and assembly of the engine nacelle inlet for the 737MAX, supporting a vertical integration strategy that differs from recent airplane programs.
-Development of the new 737MAX inlet factory is a unique opportunity to build an automated assembly system to meet high production rates and reduce the variability in quality and safety related to extensive manual drilling.
+Problem: The Boeing Company’s Propulsion South Carolina (PSC) unit designs and assembles the engine nacelle inlet for the 737MAX.
+The PSC supports a vertical integration strategy that differs from other airplane programs.
+Boeing hoped to introduce automation into the factory to improved production rates, quality, and safety compared to manual drilling.

-Research showed that there had been acceptance testing and requirements verification has been inconsistent for similar automation projects throughout Boeing.
+In similar automation projects, key steps such as acceptance testing and requirements verification were not consistent.
 Ellen was asked to develop a comprehensive buyoff plan to:

 - Create a functionally sound system in the Boeing environment

-- Avoid a schedule setback or cost impact due to non-value-added work during testing period or production
+- Avoid a schedule setback or cost impact during testing period or production

-Impact: Stakeholders helped create the buyoff plan and have utilized the tools to trace how requirements are fulfilled.
-The plan also helps to define acceptance-testing practices and creates ownership for testing activities.
-The buyoff plan has helped lower the risk that a system will not perform on standards.
-Ellen’s acceptance testing schedule also avoids budget overrun associated with unspecified acceptance criteria and ownership.
+Impact: Key Boeing stakeholders helped create the buyoff plan and utilize the tools to trace requirement fulfillment.
+Ellen’s plan helps define acceptance-testing practices and creates ownership for testing activities.
+Her approach has lowered the risks that a system will not perform to standard or incur budget overruns.

 Jacquelyn N. Mohl (LGO ’16)